oracle-quickstart/oci-hpc/README.md

 ![Target architecture deployed via this Terraform stack.](/images/architecture_diagram.png)

+## Prerequisites

+Please ensure that you have setup all required prerequisites for successfully deploying the stack.
+For details, follow [this guide](/documentation/Prerequisites.md).

 ## Documentation

 The information to deploy, use and understand the structure of the deployed infrastructure can be found in the [documentation section](/documentation/README.md).